-Clear and structured marketing directions are what propels a organizations forward and reach greater heights.
-Without a clear marketing strategy, your marketing activities will lose its purpose and become worthless disjointed activities.
+Clear and structured marketing directions are what propels an organization forward and reach greater heights.
+Without a clear marketing strategy, your marketing activities will lose their purpose and become worthless disjointed activities.

-A marketing strategy is a proactive and data-driven approach in ensuring that every marketing and communication are aligned across your business channels and touchpoints.
+A marketing strategy is a proactive and data-driven approach in ensuring that every marketing and communications are aligned across your business channels and touchpoints.

 Developing a Strategic Marketing Plan

 You need confidence in your marketing strategy.
 A company may have more than one strategy in place at any given time, using various marketing platforms and channels.
-To stay at course, here what your marketing strategy should look like:
+To stay on course, here is what your marketing strategy should look like:

 Start With Situation Analysis

-Before anything coming up with a plan, metrics you need to track, you must determine the current health of your marketing activities.
+Before anything coming up with a plan or metrics you need to track, you must determine the current health of your marketing activities.
 Perhaps your company is meeting revenue goals but is looking into expanding your reach.
-You must take an assessment of how you current marketing activities are contributing to the success of meeting your revenue goals.
+You must take an assessment of how your current marketing activities are contributing to the success of meeting your revenue goals.

 Define the Ideal Customer

 Relying on a broad description of your client is going to hurt you.
-Studies show that some consumers buy differently than other consumers – meaning you segmented customers is highly preferred as they different buying habits.
-Take the time to define your ideal customer, and segment them by age, status and or even position in the company.
-Once you have a description of the ideal consumer, define how your services and products solve their woes, establish what their perceived values are, what drives their decision-making process, and the end goal they’re trying to achieve.
+Studies show that some consumers buy differently than other consumers – meaning you segmented customers is highly preferred as they have different buying habits.
+Take the time to define your ideal customer, and segment them by age, status, and or even position in the company.
+Once you describe the perfect consumer, define how your services and products solve their woes, establish their perceived values, what drives their decision-making process, and the end goal they’re trying to achieve.